megaa/SparkCluster/README.md

 # Install Spark

-# Configure Spark
+# Configure Spark as standalone cluster

-1. Set environment variable SPARK_SSH_FOREGROUND to let it explicitly ask for the SSH password
+1. Set environment variable `SPARK_SSH_FOREGROUND` to let it explicitly ask for the SSH password
-2. Uncomment this line "192.168.0.107  ncku_intelligent_energy_7" in /etc/hosts
+2. Make sure your hostname is valid (e.g not containing the `_` character), otherwise uncomment lines like `192.168.0.107  ncku_intelligent_energy_7` in `/etc/hosts`

 ## Test one master + one slave hosted by the same machine
-1. Make sure there is no file named "slaves" in /usr/local/spark/conf
+1. Make sure there is no file named `slaves` in `/usr/local/spark/conf`
-2. In /usr/local/spark, run "sbin/start-all.sh"
+2. In `/usr/local/spark`, run `sbin/start-all.sh`
-3. In /usr/local/spark, run "MASTER=spark://192.168.0.107:7077 ./bin/run-example JavaWordCount /usr/local/spark/LICENSE"
+3. In `/usr/local/spark`, run `MASTER=spark://192.168.0.107:7077 ./bin/run-example JavaWordCount /usr/local/spark/LICENSE`

 ## Test one master by one machine + two slaves by the other two machines
-1. Put the following lines in /usr/local/spark/conf/slaves:
+1. Put the following lines in `/usr/local/spark/conf/slaves`:
      192.168.0.107
      192.168.0.106
      192.168.0.108
 2. (same as the previous section)
 3. (same as the previous section)
-4. In /usr/local/spark, run "MASTER=spark://192.168.0.107:7077 ./bin/run-example SparkPi 10000"
+4. In `/usr/local/spark`, run `MASTER=spark://192.168.0.107:7077 ./bin/run-example SparkPi 10000`
    (it will take about 96 seconds to finish)
-5. In /usr/local/spark, run "MASTER=spark://192.168.0.107:7077 ./bin/run-example JavaWordCount [FilePath]"
+5. In `/usr/local/spark`, run `MASTER=spark://192.168.0.107:7077 ./bin/run-example JavaWordCount [FilePath]`
-   (FilePath can be a local file which should exist on all nodes or an hdfs URL)
+   (`FilePath` can be a local file which should exist on all nodes or an HDFS URL)

 ## Test submitting to YARN
-1. export HADOOP_CONF_DIR=/home/megaa/stuff/hadoop-2.9.2/etc/hadoop
+1. `export HADOOP_CONF_DIR=/home/megaa/stuff/hadoop-2.9.2/etc/hadoop`
 2. Run
 ```
 spark-submit --class org.apache.spark.examples.SparkPi --master yarn --deploy-mode cluster --driver-memory 4g --executor-memory 2g --executor-cores 1 --queue default examples/jars/spark-examples*.jar 10